z4gon/metroidvania-godot-game/README.md

 ## TileMap

+- Enable `GPU pixel snapping` in the project settings, to fix some artifacts.
 - Set the default clear color to black `VisualServer.set_default_clear_color(Color.black)`
 - Create a new `Scene` with a root `TileMap` Node.
 - Set `Cell` Size to 16x16.